jnoms/virORF_direct/README.md

 -profile o2_slurm \
 -resume
 ```
 The `-resume` switch lets you resume this pipeline from the last finished step.
-The -profile switch should be set to whatever profile you decided was appropriate.
-The SARS-CoV-2 reference genome and leader sequence are provided in this repository, as are conda yml files.
+The `-profile` switch should be set to whatever profile you decided was appropriate based on your machine or cluster.
+The SARS-CoV-2 reference genome, leader sequence, and diamond database are provided in this repository and coded into the nextflow.config (or you can use your own), as are conda yml files.

 ## Description of Parameters present in nextflow.config.